• Skip to primary navigation

 Three image collage.
 Left image pot of water with whole chicken, onion and ginger.
 Upper right image of rice in colander.
 Bottom right image of rice sautéing in pan.

-Add about ½ cup of cooked rice to the broth.
-Simmer for 20-30 minutes until the rice breaks down and the porridge reaches your preferred consistency.
+• For cooked rice: Add the cooked rice to the broth.
+Simmer for about 20 to 30 minutes until the rice breaks down and reaches your preferred consistency.

 A bowl of rice porridge with shredded chicken, garnished with green onions.
 Spoon of rice porridge lifting up from bowl.